PRSA: Prompt Stealing Attacks against Real-World Prompt Services: Introduction

+Recent studies have further illuminated the risks associated with prompt stealing attacks.
+Sha et al.~\cite{sha2024prompt} employed LLMs to directly analyze the generated output and infer the original prompts.
+Zhang et al.~\cite{zhang2024extracting} trained an inversion model to infer prompts by using multiple LLM outputs as input to the model.
+However, both methods exhibit practical limitations in prompt services.
+Specifically, the former study~\cite{sha2024prompt} relies entirely on the backward inference ability of the LLM itself, which other studies have shown to be less effective~\cite{berglund2023reversal, anwar2024foundational}.
+Additionally, it neglects to explore whether these stolen prompts can be effectively used in different or broader contexts.
+Meanwhile, the latter study~\cite{zhang2024extracting} depends on generating numerous tailored, diverse outputs for effective inference, which is impractical in prompt marketplaces.

+\paragraphbe{Challenges} The above limitations underscore the challenges in executing prompt stealing attacks, especially in complex, real-world scenarios. \textbf{The first challenge} is how to accurately infer the prompt from a very limited number (often single) of input-output pairs.
+This is because limited data makes it difficult to capture the intricacies of the prompt's detailed intent. \textbf{The second challenge} is how to generate a stolen prompt with generality based on given input-output pairs.
+Since an LLM's output often reflects the intent of both the prompt and the user input, it is easy to mistakenly include user input-related content when inferring the prompt.

-\paragraphbe{Our proposal} To address the aforementioned gaps, in this paper, we propose the first framework designed for \textbf{pr}ompt \textbf{s}tealing \textbf{a}ttacks against LLMs, termed \system.
-Our key insight is to leverage a generative model to infer the intent behind a target prompt by analyzing its input-output pair data and then generating a surrogate prompt to replicate its functionality.
-We address two main challenges in prompt stealing attacks: (1) How can one accurately infer the intent of the target prompt using only one-shot or few-shot input-output data and subsequently generate effective surrogate prompts?
-(2) How can an automated method be developed to precisely mask words highly related to the input in each surrogate prompt, thus enhancing the generalizability of these prompts?
+\paragraphbe{Our Proposal} In this paper, we propose a practical framework designed for \textbf{pr}ompt \textbf{s}tealing \textbf{a}ttacks against real-world prompt services, termed as \system. \system consists of two phases: \emph{prompt generation} and \emph{prompt pruning}.
+Our key insight is to leverage an LLM as a generative model to infer the detailed intent behind a target prompt.
+By analyzing limited input-output pairs, we enable \system to generate a stolen prompt that replicates the functionality of the target prompt.

-As for the one-shot or few-shot data challenges, inspired by one-shot learning~\cite{vinyals2016matching, hsieh2019one}, our intuition focuses on the functional similarities of prompts within the same category.
-By analyzing prompt datasets of the same category, \system aims to learn to identify the key factors that influence the accurate inference of the prompt intent.
-This understanding enables the generative model to focus on these influencing factors, thus improving its ability to accurately infer the intent of any target prompt within the category.
-As for the issue of the generalizability of surrogate prompts, the key lies in how to remove input-related words from the surrogate prompts.
-Our intuition is that these words remain semantically close to the original input in feature space.
-Consequently, we can detect input-related words in the surrogate prompt through semantic similarity and then mask these words to improve the prompt's generalizability.